How to create backups

 If it is the first time you configure the connection, the list of connections will be empty.
 Once you configure any forthcoming jobs, the list will contain the already defined connections available for use.
 Note, that if there are any users delegated to use the program, they will have to provide passwords to the existing connections created by other users prior to editing existing backup jobs or selecting the connections from the list while creating new backup jobs.

 Once the connection is configured and saved, you can decide to backup only selected mailboxes or to backup all mailboxes except selected ones.
 Choose appropriate option, then hit Add on the right-hand side and select your mailboxes (Fig. 5.).
 You can choose as many mailboxes as you want either by selecting them one by one, holding down the SHIFT button for multiple selections or using CTRL + A to select all listed mailboxes.
 Confirm your choice by clicking OK.

 |Fig. 5.
 Select mailboxes included in the backup process.|

 You can add or remove source mailboxes from a particular backup job at any point using the source data step of the wizard at any point.
 Learn more

 The next step lets you choose Storage for saving backups of mailboxes.
-To create new Storage, click New (Fig. 11.).
 If you have already defined Storage, it will be available for use after expanding the Storage combo box.
-Follow Create a new backup Storage article to learn how to create Storage.
+To create new Storage, click New and follow Create a new backup Storage article to learn how to create Storage.